 GP with a Special Interest (GPwSI) accreditation

 Current arrangements are described here and checklist template [PDF] to support the re-accreditation of GPwSIs is available.
-There is some regional variation in approach so we would advise GPs to check local arrangements with their Responsible Officer or local commissioning organisation (e.g. CCG).
+There is some regional variation in approach so we would advise GPs to check local arrangements with their Responsible Officer or CCG.
+GPwSIs based in Scotland, Wales or Northern Ireland should check arrangements with the relevant local organisations.

-The RCGP is contributing to developing NHS England policy on governance processes for GPs with Extended Roles, and discussions are being informed by the findings of a pilot the College undertook in partnership with the British Association of Dermatologists (BAD) in 2014-2015 to evaluate processes to support the assessment of GPs with extended scopes of practice in dermatology.
+The RCGP is working with NHS England to develop a new process for the accreditation of GPwERs, and discussions are being informed by the findings of a pilot the College undertook in partnership with the British Association of Dermatologists (BAD) in 2014-2015 to evaluate processes to support the assessment of GPs with extended scopes of practice in dermatology.

 The pilot report can be accessed here [PDF].
-In the current time, we would advise all GPs to follow the generic 2007 guidance (see above) and any specialist framework that is available (see below) – but also check arrangements with their local Responsible Officer or commissioning organisation.
+In the current time, we would advise all GPs to follow the generic 2007 guidance (see above) and any specialist framework that is available (see below) – but also check arrangements with their local Responsible Officer or commissioning organisation and provider.

-The frameworks set out the competences, educational attainment, and service provision considered important for the commissioning of a GPwSI.
+Between 2007 and 2013 the RCGP accredited a number of frameworks which set out the competences, educational attainment, and service provision considered important for the commissioning of a GPwSI.
 The exact requirements will be determined by the commissioning body, drawing on the framework and taking into account the needs of the locality.

 Frameworks for GPs and pharmacists

-The following frameworks are suitable for both GPs and pharmacists with a special interest (collectively known as Practitioners with a Special Interest or PwSsI).
+The following frameworks were created for both GPs and pharmacists with a special interest (collectively known as Practitioners with a Special Interest or PwSsI).

 Frameworks for GPs only